 Let’s face it, while on holiday, naps may be a bit tougher to manage in the same place every day.
 Plan your day to account for when your child needs to nap.
 Bring along a stroller that reclines, so you can walk and your child can nap comfortably and safely.
 You get your exercise and your little one gets his or her rest.
 Bring sunglasses for both you and your child to provide shade from daylight when napping.
 You can also use a light cover or canopy for shade.
 Plan your travel time between destinations or points of interest at nap time so your child can nap in the car seat.
 Consider booking a room closer to the pool or beach so coming back to the room is quick and easy with tired little ones.

 There is comfort in familiar routines, familiar smells and in familiar things.
 Whatever your bedtime routine is at home, keep it the same on holidays.
 If you use a white noise machine at home, use the same thing while on holiday.
-Bring along travel blinds (they are inexpensive) or black garbage bags to put up in the room to keep it dark.
+Bring along travel blinds like The Sleepout Blind (This is our affiliate link.
+You can also save 10% by using code GOODNIGHT10 ) or black garbage bags to put up in the room to keep it dark.
 Smell is a powerful psychological cue, so take along your child’s sheets – unwashed! – and use them on the bed.
 Older children love to have their own pillows (and blankets too) if you have room.
 Bring the toddler clock and adjust it to the new social wake time and bedtime if you are adjusting those.
 Better for the clock to say “it’s not time to get up” than mom or dad!

 It is guaranteed that at some point on some holiday with your children, you will have a few sleepless nights and a couple of harried family dining experiences.
 If you know that is a possibility and decide ahead of time that you will make the best of it, your holiday experience will remain positive.
 Lower your expectations a notch and you won’t be as disappointed in the moment and will go on to have wonderful vacation days.